Quincy Promes: 2014–15 season

 On 8 August 2014, Promes transferred to Russian club Spartak Moscow for a fee reported to be €15 million.
 As part of the move, the club received €11.5 million as compensation.
 Furthermore, should Promes' performances exceed expectations at the club, both Go Ahead Eagles and FC Twente would receive a payment.
 Upon joining the club, Promes was given the number 24 shirt.
+He also became the second Quincy in the club's history as his also Amsterdam-born compatriot Quincy Owusu-Abeyie played for the club between 2006 and 2009.

 Promes made his Spartak Moscow debut, where he started the whole game, in a 4–0 loss against Krasnodar on 14 August 2014.
 After making his debut for the club, he quickly settled in Russia, stating the league suited him and how he had adapted to the unusual conditions he faced.
 Promes scored his first goals on 14 September 2014, in a 3–1 win over Torpedo Moscow.
 He also formed a partnership with Roman Shirokov in a 4–3–3 formation under the management of Murat Yakin.
 He had to wait for two months to find the back of the net again when he scored against Arsenal Tula and followed up by scoring twice against Mordovia Saransk two weeks later.
 His performance resulted in him being named as November's Player of the Month.
 Promes later scored twice on 18 April 2015, in a 3–1 win over Mordovia Saransk.
 This was followed by scoring in a 1–0 win over Rubin Kazan.
 As a result, he was named April's Player of the Month.
 In the last five remaining matches towards the end of the season, Promes also scored three more goals: once against Terek Grozny and twice against Amkar Perm.
 In his first season at Spartak Moscow, Promes made a total of 29 appearances and scored 13 times in all competitions, making him the club's top scorer that season.
 Reflecting on his first season, Yakin and Russian media agreed that Promes was the club's best signing during the 2014–15 season.
 Promes was also awarded the Golden Boar for the first time.